 - Inadequate training

 To deep-dive into these cybersecurity topics, check out Cloud Academy’s Security Training Library.
-These Learning Paths cover the leading security tools and best practices and includes Security Labs Labs that allow you to gain real-world experience with implementing Security best practices.
-The Labs guide you step-by-step in a secure, sandboxed environment.
+These Learning Paths cover the leading security tools and best practices and includes Security labs that allow you to gain real-world experience with implementing security best practices.
+The labs guide you step-by-step in a secure, sandboxed environment.

 Crytojacking is a fairly new form of cyberattack, and it is also one that can very easily go under the radar.
 It centers around the popular practice of mining for cryptocurrencies like Bitcoin.
 To do this, you need computing power, and cybercriminals have found methods of accessing cloud computing systems and then using their computing power to mine for cryptocurrency.